-MGT 324 3 (3-0-0)
+MGT 324 3 (3-0-0) e-Supply Chain Management

-Supply Chain Management

 This course provides a framework for assessing the impact of ebusiness on supply chain management (SCM); examples of the impact to date in specific supply chain management functions; an understanding of the elements essential to a successful e-SCM strategy; and a process to develop and plan the implementation of an e-SCM strategy.
-Prerequisite: FIN 201.
+Prerequisites: FIN 201 and MGT 320.